Ultan-Kearns/ultan-kearns/README.md

 With a highly motivated and adaptable mindset, I excel both as a collaborative team member and when working independently.
 I continuously seek new learning opportunities and stay updated with the latest advancements in the software development and AI domains.
 Outside of work, I channel my passion for technology and programming into personal projects, which you can explore in the project section of my CV.
 Additionally, my diverse interests span various hobbies such as reading, music, electronics, chess, and gaming.
 These activities not only fuel my creativity but also enhance my problem-solving and analytical skills.

-# 🔎 What you'll find here
+# 🔎 What You'll Find Here on My Profile

 Here you will find: